DeveloperFromUkraine/some-repo/src/avatar/README.md

       * Two letters to be displayed in the lack of an avatar image.

     * @Input() size: string
       * The size of the avatar.
-Value can be 'small', or 'large'.
+Value can be 's','l', 'xl', 'm' or 'xs'

     * @Input() tooltip: string
       * A tooltip to be displayed on mouse-over.